How Does Poor Sleep Affect Your Brain Health?

 This is achieved through the rather complex mechanism of strengthening neural connections and setting aside unwanted ones.
 You see, during the daytime, the brain makes lots of connections- some of them unneeded.
 While asleep, your brain then sifts through those connections and prunes away the ones that aren’t worth saving.

 If you learn something e.g. a new task, or some complex subject and sleep afterward, your brain solidifies it.
 Lack of proper sleep leads to a lack of this pertinent function of our brains.
+Additionally, poor sleep can lead to too little acetylcholine, a neurotransmitter essential for encoding and retrieving memories, which can further impair your ability to retain and recall important information.

 2. Sleep Helps Your Brain Get Rid of Toxins